-Just take a normal glass of water (250 ml), add a tea spoon of sugar and salt in it.
-Then take a normal sized lemon and squeeze the juice in that mixture.
-Chill up to a normal level and take two glasses after little interval.
+Just take a normal glass of water (250 ml), add a teaspoon of sugar and salt in it.
+Then take a normal-sized lemon and squeeze the juice in that mixture.
+Chill up to a normal level and take two glasses after the little interval.

 2- Chilled brown sugar drink:

-Just take a one third glass of water and add two table spoons of milk in it.
-Shake it well while adding a tea spoon of salt or sugar or half teaspoon of both.
-Chill and enjoy at least two glasses after short interval.
+Just take a one-third glass of water and add two tablespoons of milk in it.
+Shake it well while adding a teaspoon of salt or sugar or half teaspoon of both.
+Chill and enjoy at least two glasses after a short interval.

-You can enjoy milk shake of any seasonal fruit, especially dates as they help in fighting thirst attack.
+You can enjoy milkshake of any seasonal fruit, especially dates as they help in fighting thirst attacks.
 But, make sure to keep them light and chilled to a normal extent.

 5- Best Iftar food recipe for Summer Ramadan

 1- Include yogurt in your menu.
-You can add it many ways.
+You can add it in many ways.
 In the sub-continent, we just go for a homemade dish known as “Pakorian“.
-Just take two cups of yogurt, shale it well adding a couple of table spoons of milk.
-Add :two, chopped, boiled potatoes, chopped medium sized tomato, chopped medium sized onion(dipped in salty water and rubbed well to exclude stench), a small cup of boiled white grains, a cup of chopped cabbage and boiled “Pakorian” (You can have them from any nearby store).
+Just take two cups of yogurt, shale it well adding a couple of tablespoons of milk.
+Add two, chopped, boiled potatoes, chopped medium-sized tomato, chopped medium-sized onion(dipped in salty water and rubbed well to exclude stench), a small cup of boiled white grains, a cup of chopped cabbage and boiled “Pakorian” (You can have them from any nearby store).

 3- If you can’t go without the roasted and fried things, just avoid using ketchup or other such readymade sauces with them.
-Replace them with the home made sauces.
-Just take a bunch of mint and separate the leaves.
-Wash them; add in the grinder with half medium sized onion, tomato, a couple of green chilies, half green mango or tamarind extract (dip the tamarind seeds in water for 30 minutes.
-Squeeze the tamarind seeds in the water so hard that the seeds get separated from the peal and the pulp.
-Filter the extract for seeds and use it) and a table spoon of salt.
-Grind the mixture and use it alone with the fried or the roasted things or add one table spoon in one normal cup of shook yogurt.
-This mixture boosts stomach’s digestive ability and helps it take a comfortable start after such long period of time.
+Replace them with the homemade sauces.
+Just take a bunch of mints and separate the leaves.
+Wash them; add in the grinder with half medium-sized onion, tomato, a couple of green chilies, half green mango or tamarind extract (dip the tamarind seeds in water for 30 minutes.
+Squeeze the tamarind seeds in the water so hard that the seeds get separated from the peel and the pulp.
+Filter the extract for seeds and use it) and a tablespoon of salt.
+Grind the mixture and use it along with the fried or the roasted things or add one tablespoon in one normal cup of shook yogurt.
+This mixture boosts the stomach’s digestive ability and helps it take a comfortable start after such a long period of time.